tmpkus/rtviewer/README.txt

   Since some filters like noise filtering are very slow the filterprocess will start after 3 seconds of mouse interaction.

+  Changes in the corresponding pp3 file will be picked up automatically.
+  Any pp3 editor that saves directly after a change is made can now be used as an interactive editor for the viewer.

 works on:

   Ubuntu/Debian with 32bpp X desktop